 Claims Status Summary

-Additionally, provider’s data will be shown and a simple communication form will be possible.
+Additionally, provider’s data will be shown and a simple communication form (section 2.1.10) will be possible.

 The logged-in provider can view his basic data, monitor performance of his portfolios, monitor statuses of claims and upload new claims.